perrydc/npr/README.rst

 This module provides a simple framework for working with NPR's cloud services.

-If you're new to python, the simplist way to get started is to install anaconda on your computer (https://www.continuum.io/downloads) and open a new notebook in Jupyter notebooks (included in the anaconda package).

-You can then install this module via:
+You can install this module via:
 	pip install npr

 Setup: